All Products

 Note

-• You can execute the SELECT statement to read one or more columns of one or more rows in a table.
-This statement returns a result set that contains the rows that match the query conditions that are specified in the request.
-Each row contains the values that match the specified query conditions.
-You can also apply functions such as aggregate functions to the result set.
+• A SELECT statement reads one or more columns from one or more rows in a table and returns a result set of rows that match the query.
+Each row contains the selected values.
+You can also apply functions, including aggregate functions, to the results.

-• A SELECT statement contains at least one SELECT clause and the name of a table to which the SELECT clause applies.
-Take note that Lindorm CQL does not support JOIN clauses or subqueries.
-SELECT statements can apply only to a single table.
-In most cases, a SELECT statement contains a WHERE clause.
-You can also specify other clauses to sort or refine query results.
-If the ALLOW FILTERING clause is specified in SELECT statements, queries that contain filters are allowed.
+• A SELECT statement must include at least one select clause and the name of the table to query.
+Note that Lindorm CQL does not currently support joins or subqueries, so SELECT statements apply only to a single table.
+Most SELECT statements also include a WHERE clause, and you can optionally add other clauses to sort or limit the results.
+If you include the ALLOW FILTERING clause, queries that require filtering are permitted.

 Examples